-I’ve seen a lot of sensible, savvy business owners and high-level managers make hair-brained decisions because they were too judgmental.
-One client I know believes that all advertising people are evil shysters, preying on well-meaning business owners.
-Once burned, he lets his past experience cloud his judgment to the point of being obstinately ineffective.
+I’ve seen a lot of sensible, savvy business owners and high-level managers make hair-brained decisions because they were too judgemental.
+One client I know believes that all advertising people are evil con-men, preying on well-meaning business owners.
+Once burned, he lets his past experience cloud his judgement to the point of being obstinately ineffective.

-His poor judgment in that one area puts his leadership in question and hurts the morale of his entire team.
+His poor judgement in that one area puts his leadership in question and hurts the morale of his entire team.

-Good judgment, on the other hand, is the ability to form sound opinions and make sensible decisions.
+Good judgement, on the other hand, is the ability to form sound opinions and make sensible decisions.
 Great leaders and effective managers continually demonstrate good judgment.
 They’re open minded, they listen well, and they make good decisions based on balanced insight, rather than conjecture or some ill-conceived notion of what’s worked in the past.

 Many people who strive to be less judgmental in their personal lives still fall into the trap in their professional lives.
 It creeps into their hiring choices, their strategic planning, and their marketing plans.

 That particular business owner condemned an entire medium based on one lame attempt… he had a crummy story to tell, a poorly-written script, and a media schedule that was thinner than a supermodel on a new year’s resolution.
-Of course it didn’t work.
+Of course it didn’t work for him — that time.

 Personal preferences and stereotypes creep into this business constantly.
 And stereotypes, based on judgmental conclusions at best, are not a helpful component of your marketing program.

 On the creative side, we always try to develop intriguing stories with quirky, unexpected characters.
 (In Hollywood writing circles it’s common knowledge that most memorable heroes and villains are those that defy traditional stereotypes.)

 No he isn’t.
 He just performed a little better that one time.

-Blogs are inherently judgmental.
+Blogs are inherently judgemental.
 The whole idea of an on-line soapbox lends itself to judgmental rants on just about any subject imaginable.
 I addressed the soapbox syndrome in my very first post, and I’m working hard to make sure this blog doesn’t digress into a petty critique of the latest marketing blunder.

 I urge you to do the same.
 Use good judgement.

-Don’t let preconceived notions and stereotypes cloud your judgment when it comes to marketing programs.
+• Don’t let preconceived notions and stereotypes cloud your judgment when it comes to marketing programs.